 - work in the hospitality, tourism or outdoor education industries

-Event managers need to be professionally presented.
-They should also be reasonably fit, as they may assist in setting up and running events.
+Event managers need to be reasonably fit, as they may assist in setting up and running events.

 Find out more about training